pingpong-labs/sky/docs/README.md

-# Welcome
+# Introduction

-Sky 2.0 is an extra Laravel package which created for laravel 5.
+Pingpong Sky is a PHP component made specifically for Laravel.
+Pingpong Sky includes some ready-made components such as Modules, Menus and Widgets.

 ## License